perchlabs/po-loader/README.md

 var messages = require("./locale/en_US/LC_MESSAGES/messages.po");
 ```

 See [po2json](https://github.com/mikeedwards/po2json) for a list of possible options.
-Use the `format` option to change the output format, e.g. `json!po?format=jed`.
+Use the `format` option to change the output format, e.g. `json!po?format=jed` or `json!po?format=jed1.x` for the latest Jed format.

 Locale module code: